 TRS recognizes service credit for performing duties that require teacher licensure under the School Code.
 Service credit is granted for days worked Monday through Friday.
-When a member performs summer work for which teacher licensure is required, the employer must include the additional days on the Annual Report of Earnings.
+When a member performs summer work for which teacher licensure is required, the employer must report the additional days worked as Days Paid.